g-gualeni/QtNoid2/Common/QtNoidCommon.md

 into tokens.
 The default length is 2 so QtNoid2 remains 1 token, while Thursday25 became {Thursday, 25}.

-- `static QStringList tokenize(const QString &text, const QString &splittersString, bool splitCamelCase, int minNumBlockLen=2)`: Split the text into tokens.
+- `static QStringList tokenize(const QString &text, const QString &splittersString="_-. /\\", bool splitCamelCase=true, int minNumBlockLen=2)`: Split the text into tokens.
 CamelCase and numeric blocks can be activated or disabled.
+The default value should cover 90% of use cases for path or symbols.

 - `static QString convertToCamelCase(const QString &text)`: convert text into a camel_case string.